North American F-82 Twin Mustang: Design and development

-The XP-82 prototypes, and production P-82Bs and P-82Es, retained both fully equipped cockpits so that pilots could fly the aircraft from either position, alternating control on long flights, while later night fighter versions kept the cockpit on the left side only, placing the radar operator in the right position.
+The XP-82 prototypes, as well as production P-82Bs and P-82Es, retained both fully-equipped cockpits that permitted pilots to fly the aircraft from either position, alternating control during long flights and thereby enabling the aircraft to be safely continuously flown to the full extent of its lengthy endurance.
+However, the later night fighter versions of the aircraft opted to retain the cockpit on the left side only, having placed the radar operator in the right position.
+An internal heater was present, although this was typically operated only for anti-icing purposes during flight.

-The first flight of the prototype took place in June 26, 1945; a production order for P-82B Twin Mustangs had been placed in March 1945.
-Although some P-82B airframes were completed before the end of World War II, most remained at the North American factory in California waiting for engines until 1946.
-As a result, none saw service during the war.
+The maiden flight of the first prototype took place on 26 June 1945; two months later, the USAAF accepted delivery of this prototype, as well as two more prototypes by October of that year.
+However, by the time that the second prototype had been completed, the USAAF's need for long escort fighters had been resolved via the capture of several islands sufficiently close to the Japanese mainland.
+Accordingly, in December 1945, it was decided to scale back the production numbers from 500 aircraft to 270 aircraft.
+While several P-82B airframes were completed before the end of WW2, most of these remained at the North American factory in California waiting for engines until 1946.
+As a result, none saw service during the conflict; delivery of the first P-82Bs occurred during January 1946.

-Like most versions of the P-51 Mustang, the first two prototype XP-82s as well as the next 20 P-82B models were powered by British-designed Rolls-Royce Merlin engines, re-engineered for increased durability and mass-production, and built under license by Packard.
-These provided the fighter with excellent range and performance; however, the Army had always wanted to give the Twin Mustang a purely American and stronger engine than the foreign-designed P-51's V-1650 (built at Packard plants, dismantled after the war).
+Like most versions of the P-51 Mustang, the first two prototype XP-82s as well as the next 20 P-82B models were powered by British-designed Rolls-Royce V-1650 Merlin engines, re-engineered for increased durability and mass-production, and built under license by Packard.
+These engines provided the fighter with excellent range and performance; however, officials within the USAAF sought to power the Twin Mustang using an indigenous and stronger engine than the foreign-designed P-51's V-1650.
 In addition, the licensing fees paid to Rolls-Royce for each V-1650 were being increased by Britain after the war.
-It therefore negotiated in August 1945 with the Allison Division of the General Motors Corporation for a new version of the Allison V-1710-100 engine.
-This forced North American to switch subsequent production P-82C and later models to the lower-powered engines.
+To this end, the service negotiated in August 1945 with the Allison Division of the General Motors Corporation for a new version of the Allison V-1710-100 engine.
+This measure compelled North American to switch subsequent production P-82C and later models to the lower-powered engines.
 It was found that Allison-powered P-82 models demonstrated a lower top speed and poorer high-altitude performance than the earlier Merlin-powered versions.
 The earlier P-82B models were designated as trainers, while the "C" and later models were employed as fighters, making the P-82 one of the few aircraft in U.S. military history to be faster in its trainer version than the fighter version.